dmatelokoh/chinook-analytics-portfolio/01-SQL-case-studies/01_geographic_revenue.md

 explicitly ask for it.

 **3. No global revenue benchmark**
-To calculate the percentage of total, I needed a second CTE capturing the grand total revenue across all countries.
+To calculate the percentage of the total, I needed a second CTE capturing the grand total revenue across all countries.
 The AI's version had no mechanism for this.
 Adding it required restructuring the query with an additional CTE and a CROSS JOIN pattern.